It started with two previously timid teens approaching me. "Miss Amanda," they asked, "is it possible to show at the next height?"

 This particular tank was just moved to a new pasture.
 I was concerned that it would not hold water well, but figured I I would give it a shot.

+So I was especially irritated that this trough was giving me problems outside of those particular seasons.
 But then I realized something.
 I had left the hose in it for the day—the hose had siphoned the water out.
 There was actually NOTHING wrong with this tank.

 And we are shocked.

 But we shouldn’t be.
 There are things in our life that secretly (or not so secretly) siphon what fills us up.
 And they can be good things or bad things.
+The tasks, paperwork, people, or activities that are draining us without even realizing it.

-I don’t know how far I can really take this metaphor.
-All I want to say is be aware of what fills you up, and what drains you.
+So, be aware of what fills you up, and what drains you.
 Take care to balance so that you don’t run dry.

 The most basic and significant advice I give to all my riders.
 If I ask them, "what's the most important thing?"
 Their response better be: "heels down."

 Why is it so important?
 I mean, it's such a tiny part of your body.
 There's 1000 pounds of opinionated animal beneath you.
 The world is whizzing by.
 It's pretty bumpy up there.
 Shouldn't it be my hands that I need to worry about: those are what keeps me in control of this creature, right?
-All those objections may be valid, and while the hands, balance, and control of the horse are vitally important, heels down still reigns supreme.

 Your heels provide you with a foundation, a direction for the weight of your body to go.
 The lower your center of gravity, the more likely you are to stay atop the horse.
 The more you press lower with your heels, the more supple and relaxed your ankle can be, to absorb the shock of the movement of the horse.
 Heels down allows you to keep your weight back, with your horse, waiting for the horse to do his thing.